oplS17projects/YouTube-to-mp3/CAMERON_CAMPBELL.md

   (loop '() 3))
  ```

  This recursive procedure allows regular expression to be reused to find the next video and add it to a list.
+The recursion continues for 3 cycles, then passes off the collected list to the ``` bestResult ``` procedure.

 ## 2. Functional Data Processing